hypevhs/switch-music/README.md

 ## Game-Music-Emu

-See the `gme` branch for a game-music-emu demo (requires a switch port of that lib)
+See the `gme` branch for a game-music-emu demo (requires a switch port of that lib.
+I have a WIP one at the repo `libjared/game-music-emu`)

+## Deprecated stuff

+libnx got rid of the `gfx*` functions, so this doesn't compile on recent versions of libnx, you have to install an older version